 Sporting a black tuxedo jacket with the sleeves rolled up to emphasize her “hands on” approach to business, Alba beamed from the cover of Forbes.
 The headline?
 “America’s Richest Self-Made Women.”
 While her drive and ambition have certainly set her apart in both the film and business worlds, she is also a style icon, holding fascination globally because of her unique sartorial sensibilities.
 While she is conventionally gorgeous, she isn’t scared to dress down in jeans and a tee.

 In fact, we’d go so far as to say she has the most accessible and easy-to-replicate street style of any celebrity.
 In her off-duty moments, she dresses for comfort and practicality – and we love her for it.
-Yet, when she’s feeling it, Alba will be the most stylish woman in the room, evidenced by her incredible appearances on the red carpet.
-Even then, Alba will sometimes opt for surprisingly casual looks.
-Browse through the gallery below for a mix of both Alba’s street-style and red-carpet looks.
+Yet, when she’s feeling it, Alba will be the most polished woman in the room, evidenced by her incredible appearances on the red carpet.
+Browse through the gallery, below, to get a sense of her style.